Richardaeld/Fat_Racoon_Kitchen/README.md

         + Originally tried using `<svg><polygon></svg>`, however this would not hold or duplicate an acceptable `repeating-linear-gradient`.
     + Thought(s):
         + Found solution at [MDN using a clip-path:polygon](https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path).
++ If a user has over ten favorited recipes then they might not be able to delete a recipe from their profile's favorite list.
+    + Caused by:
+        + Having over ten favorite recipes and wanting to remove a recipe that's outside the **10 Recently Favorited Recipes** ten recipe ceiling.
+    + Attempted Fix(s):
+        + None, discovered to late in project to attempt a fix.
+    + Thought(s):
+        + The original fix, added the ability to remove recipes from the users favorite list while they were on their profile page.
+This was added to allow users to remove recipes that have been deleted and would not be otherwise removable from their favorites list.
+        + The narrow scoped fix doesn't take into consideration if a user has over ten favorites and one of the original favorited recipes was deleted.
+        + Expanding up on the Jinja template `search_bar_returns.html` to allow removal of a favorite recipe would be a fix for this issue.

 # Deployment
 ## Setup Structure on GitPod for Developers